EasonSYC/gcse-maths-notes/README.md

 # GCSE Maths Notes

-By EasonSYC
+By Eason Shao

-This is a project of my notes taken during GCSE Mathematics Courses in OIC.
+This is a project of my notes taken during GCSE Mathematics Courses at OIC.

 The sharing of this note is approved by the tutor of the lesson.